 Stand Up Paddleboard PFDs

-For instance, paddleboards used outside of designated surfing, swimming, or bathing zones are classified as "vessels" under US Coast Guard regulations.
+In the United States, regulations may also differ based on how and where you use your paddleboard.
+For instance, paddleboards operated outside designated swimming, surfing, or bathing areas are classified as “vessels” under US Coast Guard rules.

 Which PFDs are best for Stand Up Paddle Boarding?